Gabriel Moreno Player Props: Diamondbacks vs. Angels

 Gabriel Moreno At The Plate

-- In 61 games played this season, he has gone deep in only two of them.
+- In 62 games played this season, he has hit a homer in only two of them.

-- Moreno has had at least one RBI in 32.8% of his games this year (20 of 61), with more than one RBI four times (6.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 32.3% of his games this year, Moreno has had at least one RBI.
+He's picked up more than one in 6.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.